megaease/easeprobe/docs/Manual.md

 We have a JSON schema that can be used to validate your EaseProbe configuration.
 The schema can be found at [resources/schema.json](https://raw.githubusercontent.com/megaease/easeprobe/main/resources/schema.json).

-The schema file can be generated at any time running the following command:
+The schema file can be generated at any time by running the following command:

 ```bash
 $ easeprobe -j > schema.json